jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 TODO - this needs to be improved

-The scraper won’t pick up everything.
-For the items that aren’t picked up, you can upload box art and correct the metadata manually.
-See https://www.reddit.com/r/RetroPie/comments/3n032p/how_can_i_manually_add_cover_art_to_my_games/?st=JMZ6CWQ2&sh=e4020b34 gamelist.xml edits
+The scraper won't pick up everything.
+For the items that are't picked up, you can upload box art and correct the metadata manually.
+See https://www.reddit.com/r/RetroPie/comments/3n032p/how_can_i_manually_add_cover_art_to_my_games/?st=JMZ6CWQ2&sh=e4020b34

-If you use the built in ES Scraper your gamelist.xml and images folder will be in
+If you use the built in ES Scraper your gamelist.xml and images folder will be in ~/.emulationstation/gamelists/[SYSTEM_NAME]/gamelist.xml

-	• ~/.emulationstation/gamelists/[SYSTEM_NAME]/gamelist.xml
+If you use Sselph's Scraper you can choose whether your scraped data goes in:

-	If you use Sselph's Scraper you can choose whether your scraped data goes in ?
-[SYSTEM_PATH]/gamelist.xml (the rom folder) or
+* [SYSTEM_PATH]/gamelist.xml (the rom folder) or
-		? ~/.emulationstation/gamelists/[SYSTEM_NAME]/gamelist.xml
+* ~/.emulationstation/gamelists/[SYSTEM_NAME]/gamelist.xml

 ### Adjust screen border